yoko-vicky/bubble_sort/README.md

 <!-- This project is based on the . -->

 Build a method #bubble_sort that takes an array and returns a sorted array without using #sort method.
+Also, we created a method #bubble_sort_by which sorts an array by accepting a block using yield.
+In #bubble_sort_by, the block will have two arguments that represent the two elements of the array that are currently being compared.
+The block’s return will be similar to the spaceship operator.
 We implemented the bubble sort algorithm using yield and passing a block to a method.

 A list of commonly used resources that I find helpful is listed in the acknowledgments.